kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Step 1: Create a LogPipeline and output

-1. To ship application logs to a new output, create a resource file of the LogPipeline kind:
+1. To ship application logs to a new output, create a resource file of the kind `LogPipeline`:
     ```yaml
     kind: LogPipeline
       apiVersion: telemetry.kyma-project.io/v1alpha1